Award-winning author proves an inspiration to pupils

 Saad said: “I like English and hearing the stories, it has made me want to read the books now.”

-“Our students asked Sufiya a lot of questions and were engaged and interested in her books.
+“Our pupils asked Sufiya a lot of questions and were engaged and interested in her books.
 They want to know how she became an author – and of course how much she earned!”

 Sufiya is also on the steering committee for the Great School Libraries Campaign.